John Bohlinger (musician)

 In addition to his work in music, Bohlinger is a contributor and co-editor of A Guitar and a Pen, Stories by Country Music's Greatest Songwriters, published by Center Street, a division of Hachette book group.
 Bohlinger now writes a monthly column entitled "Last Call" for Premier Guitar.

 Early life and education

 John Bohlinger is the son of Montana lieutenant governor John Bohlinger and Bette Cobetto Bohlinger.
 During high school his parents withdrew him from public school and sent him to the Hun School of Princeton, where he graduated.
 Bohlinger began his undergraduate studies at the University of Montana, quit school after two years to work at a school and orphanage in Honduras, then returned to finish his bachelor's studies at Columbia University, where he graduated magna cum laude in English literature and was elected to Phi Beta Kappa.

-Though he was awarded a full fellowship to Columbia's Teacher's College, Bohlinger returned to Montana with his family, where he became a part-time faculty member in the English department at Eastern Montana College.
-While teaching at Eastern, Bohlinger worked toward a master's degree in education but left the program to pursue his music career.